HN026/task-management-actix/README.md

 ## Requirements

 To run this project, you need to have Rust installed on your machine.
-You also need a PostgreSQL database, as this project uses SQLx for database operations.
+You also need a SqlLite database, as this project uses SQLx for database operations.

 ## Running the Project